kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 **_Event Searching_** <br>
   When searching for a particular event Eventile's, event searching runs through multiple different databases of events in sequence.
 Eventile will make API call to Eventbrite, then to Ticketmaster, then to Eventful, in sequence to call to find the best match to whatever the user is searching for.

   >_Implemented in Stage 2 using API calls to Eventbrite's event database.
+Takes in start date, event description and event categories.
 Currrently only running calls to search Eventbrite._

 **_Event Browsing_** <br>
   Without even searching, the user's event page will use API calls to Eventbrite and load a steady stream of events to browse through.